flutter/website/ui-performance/index.md

 It's been said that "a _fast_ app is great, but a _smooth_ app is even better."
 If your app isn't rendering smoothly, how do you fix it?
 Where do you begin?
-This guide shows shows you where to start, steps to take, and tools that can help.
+This guide shows you where to start, steps to take, and tools that can help.

 <aside class="alert alert-info" markdown="1">